Memory usage when reading 2019-beta2 .tpr-files with trjconv from version 2018.3

 .tpr- and xtc-files for recreation are quite large and can be supplied upon request

-#2 Updated by Christian Wennberg about 1 year ago
+#2 Updated by Christian Wennberg almost 2 years ago

 Looks like the issue doesn't recreate itself anymore for some reason, now it throws this error message and quits every time I test it out.